Call us today! 416-636-6071

 Based on this provision of the Act, in Small Claims Court, the plaintiff’s burden of proof in dog attack cases is lower than in other negligence cases.
 This means that he or she must only provide evidence that:

-- the defendant’s dog attacked her/his pet,
+• The defendant’s dog attacked her/his pet,

-- that the attack caused damages and
+• that the attack caused damage and

-What damages the plaintiff can get.
+What damages can the plaintiff get?

 In a small claims lawsuit, the owner of the bitten dog may recover her/his veterinarian and necessary medical expenses.
 In some cases, these may be as high as $10,000.00 or more.
 However, other types of damages are also available.
 Such damages may, for example, be compensation for the permanent loss of the appearance of the plaintiff’s dog.
 These damages are especially likely if the bitten dog was a successful participant in dog shows or competitions.

-What defences the owner of the attacking dog may have.
+What defences may the owner of the attacking dog have?

 As a defendant in Small Claims Court, the owner of the attacking dog may argue against three elements of the claim: